maira-haiderr/maira-haiderr/README.md

 ### About Me

 AI/ML Engineer focused on NLP, Computer Vision, and building end-to-end intelligent systems.
-Currently pursuing research in NLP and ML engineering, with a long-term goal of publishing papers and pursuing a Master's abroad.
+Currently pursuing research in NLP and ML engineering, with a long-term goal of publishing papers.
 Open to ML research collaborations and AI engineering roles.

 ---